 Education Safeguarding Advisory 01296 387981 Service ESAS offers support to education providers to assist them to deliver effectively on all aspects of their safeguarding responsibilities.
 Secure- esasduty@buckinghamshire.gov.uk First Response Team (aka MASH) 01296 383962 (including Early Help, Channel) The First Response Team process all new referrals to social care, including children with disabilities.
-Out of hours

 Referrals are assessed by the team to check the seriousness and urgency of the concerns and whether Section 17 and/or Section 47 of the Children Act 1989 apply.
 The First Response Team will ensure that the referral reaches the appropriate team for assistance in a quick and efficient manner.
-0800 999 7677 Secure- cypfirstresponse@buckinghamshire.gov.u k Local Authority Designated Officer 01296 382070 (LADO) The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the management of all allegations against people in a position of trust who work with children in Buckinghamshire on either a paid or voluntary basis Secure-lado@buckinghamshire.gov.uk Bucks Family Information Service Information for families on a range of issues including childcare, finances, parenting and education 01296 383065 Buckinghamshire Safeguarding Children Pa Procedures, policies and practice guidelines rtnership (BSCP)
+Out of hours 0800 999 7677 Secure- cypfirstresponse@buckinghamshire.gov.uk Local Authority Designated Officer 01296 382070 (LADO) The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the management of all allegations against people in a position of trust who work with children in Buckinghamshire on either a paid or voluntary basis Secure-lado@buckinghamshire.gov.uk Bucks Family Information Service Information for families on a range of issues including childcare, finances, parenting and education 01296 383293 Buckinghamshire Safeguarding Children Partnership (BSCP) Procedures, policies and practice guidelines

-Schools Web School bulletin, Safeguarding links, A-Z guide to info ormation and services Buckinghamshire Council School 01296 382461 Improvement and Traded Delivery Manager Yvette.thomas@buckinghamshire.gov.u k Buckinghamshire Council Prevent Co- 01296 674784 ordinator Alisonwatts1@buckinghamshire.gov.uk Thames Valley Police 101 (999 in case of emergency)
+Schools Web School bulletin, Safeguarding links, A-Z guide to information and services

+Thames Valley Police 101

+(999 in case of

+emergency)

-This policy should be read in conjunction with the following policies:
+This policy should be read in conjunction with the following policies and other policies you feel it would be useful to refer to:

 - Anti-bullying

 - Attendance

 - Behaviour

+- Children Looked After

 - Complaints

+- Equalities

+- GDPR

-- EqualitiesGDPR
+- Lettings

 - SEN/Inclusion

+- Health & Safety (including managing children with medical needs) & First Aid

+- Photography

 - E-Safety (including use of mobile/electronic devices)

+- Staff Code of Conduct

+- PSHE to include RE & RSE

+- Visitors

-• Whistleblowing
+- Whistleblowing

+- Safer Recruitment

+- Record Keeping